fanf2/kbd/README.md

 ![BBC Micro keyboard layout](kle/bbc-model-b.png)

 Modern keyboard sizes
 ---------------------

 Key sizes are usually quoted as so many "u", as in units, which are the size of one standard key.
-1u is 0.75 inches.
+1u is 0.75 inches (19.05 mm).

 There are a number of common form-factors, including: